Tori Dunlap is dedicated to fighting the patriarchy through financial education.

 The notion of traveling seems wonderfully romantic.

-Visiting beautiful places, learning about new ways of life, and being able to let your adventurous side run wild!
+You are visiting beautiful places, learning about new ways of life, and being able to let your adventurous side run wild!

-Tori is joined by Jo Franco, who started out as an undocumented immigrant and became a world traveler and content creator.
+Tori is joined by Jo Franco, who started as an undocumented immigrant and became a world traveler and content creator.

 She shares her story, as well as tips and tricks on how to travel on a budget and safely as a woman of color.